SilentVoid13/Templater/README.md

 This modules contains every template related to the web (using web requests).

-[Templater](https://github.com/SilentVoid13/Templater) escapes characters by default for security reasons.
-Because most of the time, web responses are containing escapable characters, you sometimes have to disable character escaping for web module's templates using the `<%~` opening tag.
+[Templater](https://github.com/SilentVoid13/Templater) doesn't escape characters by default.
+When doing web requests, it may be useful to escape dangerous characters.
+You can escape template response characters using the `<%~` opening tag.
 Go [here](https://github.com/SilentVoid13/Templater#eta-features) for more informations.

 | Internal Template                                            | Arguments                                                    | Description                                                  | Example Output                                               |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |